qt2139/Rethinking-EfficientNet-and-EfficientNetV2/README.md

 Qimeng Tao(qt2139), Aditya Kulkarni(ak4725)

 ##  Description of the project
-This is my final project for COMS 6998 at Columbia University and my advisor is Prof. Parijat Dube.
+This is our final project for COMS 6998 at Columbia University and our advisor is Prof. Parijat Dube.

 In this final project we discuss the impact of strengthening shallow networks on accuracy.

 When we use a convolutional neural network, the shallow layer will extract Edges, Texture, and Colors in the image, and the deep convolution will contain some local features.
 After summarizing all the information, we can get the final classification.